Phillip Austin: Arrest and sentencing

 During the week in which the murders remained undiscovered, Austin spent the week on the run, in Blackpool and Scarborough.
 On 20 July, Austin was arrested in the Lake District, as he sat in his car with his wrists slashed.

 When asked what caused him to attack his wife, Austin told detectives, "She started hassling me and arguing and that.
 I just turned on her."
 When asked his reasons for murdering his children, he stated, "It sort of came to me that I had killed her so I went upstairs and killed my children."

 Austin initially pleaded not guilty to the murders on the grounds of diminished responsibility.
 Austin then changed his plea and was given three concurrent life sentences.
 Austin will have to serve a minimum of 20 years, after which time he will be eligible to apply for parole.
 After applying for parole in 2021, his move to an open prison was refused by the Parole Board for England and Wales.
+In 2023, the justice secretary again overruled the parole board's recommendation for a move to an open prison.
+His case is next up for review in 2025.